GabrielPeresBernes/Huntweb-NodeJS/README.md

 ## Avaliable Routes

-> You can easily test all te routes with [Insomnia](https://insomnia.rest/download/)
+> You can easily test all the routes with [Insomnia](https://insomnia.rest/download/)

 - GET http://localhost:3001/api/products
   - List all products (return products array)